PoCInnovation/Workshops/software/28.Gin/README.md

 ## Step 2: Let's get started

-You are now fine with the creation of endpoint.
+You are now fine with the creation of endpoints.
 Next step is to create different request method.
 There is many [request method](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods), you already experimented the `GET` request.